jimbuck/SimpleECS/README.md

 if (!world.TryGetArchetype(out var archetype, typeof(int), typeof(float))) // gets an archetype with components
   return;                                                                  // returns false if world is invalid

-var entity = world.Create(3);
+var entity = world.CreateEntity(3);
-var entity _archetype = entity.archetype;   // you can also get the archetype from valid entities
+var entity_archetype = entity.archetype;   // you can also get the archetype from valid entities
                                             // if entity is invalid, the archtype will also be invalid
                                             // an entity's archetype changes when the component types it
                                             // holds changes